 When it comes to voting, all our holdings are covered by Institutional Shareholder Services (ISS), a leading global advisory firm.
-We consider the independent research ISS provides but as a team take the final decision on voting.
+We consider the independent research ISS provides and discuss controversial votes as a team.
 We take our fiduciary duty seriously and vote to create long-term shareholder value.